centreon/centreon-plugins/doc/en/developer/plugins_global.md

 Since this method had been split in at least two methods :
 * **set_counters** : describe data structure and their properties
   (like  thresholds and how they will be displayed to the users).
-This method is split in twofunctions
+This method is split in two functions

 ```perl